pablo33/Homebank-online-purse/README.md

  - it tells you how many do you have at this time.
  - Export to Homebank CSV.
  - use SQlite database.
+ - add images for your tickets.

+More information at wiki pages.